 Dec 17, 2021: Renamed the Sony a7C from 'Full-Frame Alternative' to 'Best Full-Frame Camera For Travel'.

 Nov 17, 2021: Verified accuracy and availability of picks; no change to recommendations.

-Our recommendations above are what we think are currently the best travel cameras for most people to buy, according to their needs.
+Our recommendations above are what we think are currently the best cameras for most people to buy for traveling, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).